ADMISSIONS AND APPLYING

 Q. May I submit more than three letters of recommendation?

 A. You must submit at least three letters of recommendation, but no more than five.
 In most cases, faculty or academic sources are preferred.
 Professional letters of recommendation may be appropriate for programs like the Master of Advanced Study in Criminology, Law & Society and the Master of Legal & Forensic Psychology.

 Q. Does the School require a writing sample with my application?

-Q. Where can I get more information about the PhD in Psychological Science (formerly, Psychology and Social Behavior)?
+Q. Where can I get more information about the graduate programs offered in Social Ecology?